fhonsiah/alx-system_engineering-devops/0x00-shell_basics/README.md

    use the command # rmdir /tmp/my_first_directory
 10. A script that changes the working directory into the previous one use the command # cd -
+11. A script that list all files (even the hidden ones beggining with a period character,paretnt of the working directory & the /boot directory use the command # ls -la . .. /boot